Finding a Job on Campus

 To find an on-campus job, try TruPositions, Truman’s centralized student employment website.

 Work-Study is a federal student aid program.
 To determine your eligibility for Federal Work-Study, you must first complete the Free Application for Federal Student Aid (FAFSA) and have the results sent to Truman.
-Submit it annually, as soon as possible after January 1 of each year.
+Submit it annually, available October 1 each year.

 Students are offered Work-Study in their Federal offer letter and must accept or decline the funds.
 Normally funds are awarded so that a student is able to work 8 hours per week.
 The hourly pay rate for Work-Study positions is established by the University on January 1 of each year and will be indicated on the position listing.
 Positions are available both on and off campus.
 Students may get assistance in locating positions from the Financial Aid staff if they experience difficulty.
 Students may view job opportunities at trupositions.truman.edu.

-Federal Work-Study is awarded on a rolling basis until funding is exhausted — normally by April 1.
+Federal Work-Study is offered on a rolling basis until funding is exhausted — normally by April 1.
 Employment renewal is not guaranteed due to funding, changes in the family income and/or number of family members and number of students requesting positions each year.
-For more information, visit www.studentaid.ed.gov.
+For more information, visit studentaid.gov.